S95Sedan/Voron-Stuff/Breakout PCB/README.md

 Ontop of that it has added connections for both the X and Y endstops, including 5v for Hall effect sensors.<br>
 And an output to connect Electronic fans.<br>
-Aswell as having a 14+2pin molex cable thats the same on both sides.
+Aswell as having a 14+2pin molex micro-fit cable thats the same on both sides.

 Breakout PCB - Front:<br>
 ![](https://github.com/S95Sedan/Voron-Stuff/blob/main/Breakout%20PCB/images/BreakoutPCB_01.jpg)